Thysbelon/gba-mus-ripper/README.md

 There are separate Makefiles for different platforms.
 The default Makefile is for Linux.
 Makefile-windows is for compiling on Windows.
 Makefile-windows-[x86/aarch64]-on-ubuntu is for cross-compiling to Windows on Linux.
 Both Windows native and cross compilation use the compiler [llvm-mingw](https://github.com/mstorsjo/llvm-mingw), because it is a portable download that requires little set-up.

+Remember to add llvm-mingw to the "path" environment variable before compiling.

 There are two toolchain files, mingw-x86.cmake and mingw-aarch64.cmake, that both contain a relative path to the llvm-mingw folder.
 Please edit these paths to point to the location of llvm-mingw on your machine.

 **Makefile-windows is currently nonfunctional.** This is because the current default Linux Makefile calls CMake to compile the sf2cute and yaml-cpp libraries that the suite depends on. llvm-mingw does not come with a CMake equivalent and I do not know of any Windows CMake programs that are as easy to install as llvm-mingw.